 For example, Tradition 12 of, among others, the AA and NA programmes talks of placing principles before personalities.
 So people in recovery talk about the issues at hand, rather than blaming others or pointing fingers.
 It does wonders for both efficiency and morale.

 Through the 12 Steps of these same programmes, these people learn of their own personal character traits.
 By knowing when they can become overbearing or dictatorial in management, they learn to give other staff more scope, professionally and creatively.
-They avoid the people-pleasing of over-promise, or kowtowing, or not standing their ground – all character defects which can have disastrous effects on business profitability.
+They avoid the people-pleasing of over-promise, or kowtowing, or not standing their ground – all character defects that can have disastrous effects on business profitability.

 ADDICTION IN THE WORKPLACE